Need an EPC in Kensington and Chelsea?

 Main Source of Fuel

-UK properties are generally heated by either of these kinds of fuel sources: gas, peak rate electric, off peak electric, oil, bulk or bottled LPG.
-So for instance a house heated by gas would cost you somewhere in the region of 4.64 pence per kwh and the identical house which is heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So with a typically semi-detached which uses in the region of 12,000 kwh to heat the home, it would cost you £696 to heat with gas when compared with £2,760 for bottled LPG..
+UK properties are typically heated by either of these kinds of fuel sources: gas, peak rate electric, off peak electric, oil, bulk or bottled LPG.
+So for instance a house heated by gas would cost you somewhere in the region of 4.64 pence per kwh and the identical house which is heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So using a typically semi-detached which uses in the region of 12,000 kwh to heat the home, it would cost you £696 to heat with gas when compared to £2,760 for bottled LPG..
 Therefore running costs impacts the Energy Performance rating rating.
 Higher costs equates to lower scores.

 Levels Of Insulation